Pre Med Advising

 - Autobiographical statement

 SUNY Upstate Medical University made the decision to conclude the UAS program and notified Purchase College of this decision in fall 2023.
-This program will not be accepting any new students.
+This program will not be accepting any new students at this time.